upper/upper.io/upper-docs/upper.io/v3/content/mysql/index.md

   var res db.Result
   res = birthdayCollection.Find()

-  // Query all results and fill the birthdays variable with them. var birthdays []Birthday
+  // The 'birthdays' variable is filled with the results found. var birthdays []Birthday

   err = res.All(&birthdays)